raganwald/raganwald.github.com/_posts/2016-07-16-why-are-mixins-considered-harmful.md

 It turns out that with class hierarchies, we have a fragile base class problem and a many-to-many dependencies problem.
 Mixins solve the many-to-many dependencies problem, but spread out the fragile base class problem and introduce new vectors for dependencies between mixins.

 We can reduce the surface area with encapsulation techniques, but if we want to eliminate the implicit dependencies problem, we need a whole new mechanism for mixing in behaviour.

-Concatenative sharing simply doesn't scale over time, space, and teams.
+Concatenative sharing doesn't scale over time, space, and teams.

 ## So what can we do about mixins?